mirror of

 );

-// end deprecated lints, do not remove this comment, its used in `update_lints`
+// end deprecated lints, do not remove this comment, it’s used in `update_lints`

 reg.register_late_lint_pass(box serde_api::Serde);